IamGianluca/99bottles/README.md

 ![book cover](https://d2beuh40lcdzfb.cloudfront.net/products/197947/300x300/cover_2.1_sales_js_php_ruby.jpeg)

-This repository contains my solution to the exercises in "99 Bottles of OOP" by Sandi Metz, Katrina Owen, and TJ Stankus.
+This repository contains my solution to the exercises in ["99 Bottles of OOP"](https://sandimetz.com/99bottles) by Sandi Metz, Katrina Owen, and TJ Stankus.
 The solution is implemented in Python.

 ## How to navigate the repository

 Every chapter has a Git branch representing the final state of the codebase as described in the book at the end of the chapter.
 Chapter 7 is unique because it has two Git branches, each explaining a different way to create the `BottleNumber`'s factory.
+You can access all the branches from [the active branches tab](https://github.com/IamGianluca/99bottles/branches/active).

+Additionally, I've provided some commentary to each Pull Request, explaining some choices I made.
+These were motivated mainly by taking advantage of Python's features.

 To get the best out of this book, I encourage you to write your solution first and consulting this repo to compare your solution.
 I think getting your hands dirty is the best way for you to learn.